PIQuIL/QuCumber/README.md

 contained in the original data set.

 QuCumber is developed by the Perimeter Institute Quantum Intelligence Lab (PIQuIL).
-The project is currently in beta.
-So, expect some rough edges, bugs, and backward incompatible updates.

 ## Features

 QuCumber implements unsupervised generative modelling with a two-layer RBM.
 Each layer is a number of binary stochastic variables (with values 0 or 1).
 The size of the visible layer corresponds to the input data, i.e. the number of qubits.
-The size of the hidden layer is varied to systematically control representation error.
+The size of the hidden layer is a hyperparameter, varied to systematically control representation error.

-Currently the reconstruction can be performed on pure states with either positive-definite or complex wavefunctions.
+Currently, quantum state reconstruction can be performed on pure states with either positive-definite or complex wavefunctions.
 In the case of a positive-definite wavefunction, data is only required in one basis.
 For complex wavefunctions, tomographically complete basis sets will be required to train the wavefunction.